 Mardie Rees is an award-winning figurative sculptor.
 An artist steeped in tradition, she uses handcrafted wooden tools to shape clay into living beings cast in bronze.
 Her work calls attention to the human form and core emotions.
 A mix of classical practice and contemporary craft makes her art come alive.
-Mardie lives in Gig Harbor, Washington, with her husband, Jeremy Broderick, and their two children.
+Mardie lives in Gig Harbor, Washington, with her husband, Jeremy Broderick, and their three children, Jasmine, Adam, and Desiree.

 View Mardie's CV and resume

-Jeremy Broderick is Chief of Marketing and Operations for Mardie Rees Artist.
+Jeremy Broderick is our in-house architect.
 He grew up outside Boston, Massachusetts where he discovered his love of the arts and sciences as well as the beauty of our natural and built environments.
 After achieving his bachelors of Architecture from Roger Williams University, he managed and operated a design-build firm with several of his colleagues in New England.
 Jeremy employs his skills in architecture, construction, and entrepreneurship at Mardie Rees Artist to facilitate larger projects and to help introduce more sculpture to the world.

 When not busy assisting in sculpture, Jeremy manages Broderick Design-Build.
 A full service residential design and construction firm in Gig Harbor.
 Jeremy loves spending time outdoors, woodworking, and living life with his wife, Mardie and three wonderful children.